 This advice-column-style blog for SLPs was authored by Pam Marshalla from 2006 to 2015, the archives of which can be explored here.
 Use the extensive keywords list found in the right-hand column (on mobile: at the bottom of the page) to browse specific topics, or use the search feature to locate specific words or phrases throughout the entire blog.

-This opinion paper was originally posted as a downloadable PDF on my website’s resources page.
-I am slowly formatting the articles over there for posting to this blog.
-This post was authored in November, 2012.
+This opinion paper was originally posted as a downloadable PDF on my website, authored in November, 2012.
 Download the original PDF here.

 “Marshalla Eye Dropper Technique”